Hyundai Elantra Insurance Rates

 In fact, you can enter your five-digit ZIP code into our free online tool to view affordable Hyundai Elantra auto insurance rates from multiple companies right now.

-U.S. average auto insurance rates for a Hyundai Elantra are $1,348 annually for full coverage.
-Comprehensive insurance costs on average $256, collision costs $536, and liability coverage costs $398.
-A policy with just liability insurance costs as little as $460 a year, with coverage for high-risk drivers costing $2,942 or more.
-Teen drivers pay the highest rates at $5,118 a year or more.
+The average insurance rates for a Hyundai Elantra are $1,348 a year including full coverage.
+Comprehensive costs on average $256, collision insurance costs $536, and liability is $398.
+A liability-only policy costs around $460 a year, and high-risk insurance costs around $2,942.
+Teen drivers cost the most to insure at up to $5,118 a year.

 Average premium for full coverage: $1,348

-Rates are based on $500 deductibles, split liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Estimates are averaged for all states and for different Elantra trim levels.
+Prices are based on $500 deductible amounts, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and for different Elantra trim levels.

-For a 40-year-old driver, Hyundai Elantra insurance prices go from as cheap as $460 for basic liability insurance to a much higher rate of $2,942 for coverage for higher-risk drivers.
+Using a 40-year-old driver as an example, Hyundai Elantra insurance rates range from the low end price of $460 for liability-only coverage to a much higher rate of $2,942 for a policy for a high-risk driver.

-The ranges above show why anyone shopping for car insurance should compare rates based on a specific location and their own personal driving habits, rather than using price averages.
+The examples above highlight why anyone shopping for car insurance should compare rates quotes based on a specific location, instead of using price averages.

 Use the form below to get customized rates for your location.